 For the pastry

-- Combine the crème fraiche and cold water in a jug until smooth then place in the fridge until you need it.
+- Whisk the crème fraiche and cold water in a jug until smooth then place in the fridge until you need it.

 - Mix together the flour, salt and sugar in a large bowl.